AN1001/2D_Wave_Simulation/README.md

 Can also adjust size and location of pulse and also frame rate of simulation.

 Black dots on plot are IMUs.
+Fig1, 3 and 4 are of simulation with resistance upto boundary, Fig2 is of simulation without resistance after reflecting off boundary

 ![Wave_Simulation](https://github.com/user-attachments/assets/ac7f2b52-2220-4f33-a0f4-5e055c300d61)